MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2020-Q2.md

 ## Issues fixed in this release

 - Upgrades will now complete if SQL Always On Cluster has failed over to secondary node
-- New deployments of Azure App Service on Azure Stack Hub do not require databases to be manually converted to contained databases
+- New deployments of Azure App Service on Azure Stack Hub no longer require databases to be manually converted to contained databases
 - Adding additional workers or infrastructure role instances will complete correctly without manual intervention
 - Adding custom worker tiers will complete correctly without manual intervention
 - Removal of custom worker tiers now completes without portal errors